yasutakatou/IMS/README.md

-note) **not only single define but can write plural rules**. note) Slack user ID or **here, channnel, everyone** can be defined.
+note) **not only single define but can write plural rules**. note) Slack user ID or **here, channnel, everyone** can be defined. note) v0.3: You can also specify a user name instead of an ID.

 ## example